Tom Benson: Philanthropy

-The Benson family established an endowment fund at Central Catholic High School, in San Antonio, Texas dedicated to the memory of their son Robert Carter Benson, who graduated from the school in 1966.
+The Benson family established an endowment fund at Central Catholic High School, in San Antonio, Texas, dedicated to the memory of their son Robert Carter Benson, who graduated from the school in 1966.
 Tom Benson also donated the Benson Memorial Library at Central Catholic.
 Robert Carter Benson died of cancer in 1985, at the age of 37.

 Benson and his family long have been ardent supporters of University of the Incarnate Word in San Antonio.
 The Gayle and Tom Benson Stadium officially opened on campus September 1, 2008, when the Bensons joined with more than 2,000 Cardinals fans and athletes to declare the facility ready for action.
 The stadium is wide enough and long enough that the Cardinals soccer teams, men's and women's, have begun playing their games here.

-Also in San Antonio, Texas at St. Anthony Catholic School there is a Library named after Benson's son who died of cancer.
+Also in San Antonio, Texas, at St. Anthony Catholic School there is a Library named after Benson's son who died of cancer.

-September 23, 2010, Benson donated $8 million to Loyola University New Orleans in what will be called the Benson Jesuit Center.
+On September 23, 2010, Benson donated $8 million to Loyola University New Orleans in what will be called the Benson Jesuit Center.

 In January 2012, Benson and his wife were awarded the Pro Ecclesia et Pontifice for their generosity to Catholic Church, the highest papal honor that Catholic laypeople can receive.

-In November 2012 Tom Benson and his wife, Gayle, donated $7.5 million towards the construction of Tulane University's Yulman Stadium.
+In November 2012, Benson and his wife, Gayle, donated $7.5 million towards the construction of Tulane University's Yulman Stadium.
 The stadium, which opened in 2014, brought the Green Wave back to campus for the first time since the demolition of Tulane Stadium in 1980.
 The playing surface is known as Benson Field.

-In November 2014, Fawcett Stadium at the Pro Football Hall of Fame in Canton, Ohio was renamed "Tom Benson Hall of Fame Stadium" in recognition of an $11 million donation by Tom Benson.
+In November 2014, Fawcett Stadium at the Pro Football Hall of Fame in Canton, Ohio, was renamed "Tom Benson Hall of Fame Stadium" in recognition of an $11 million donation by Tom Benson.

 In 2015 the Benson family gave $20 million for cancer care and research.